Soron: Temples

 Many temples are situated there.
 Pilgrims gather on each Amavasya, Somvati Amavasya, Tulsi Jayanti, Deepawali, Sharad-Poornima, Margasheersh Mela, Makar Sankranti and Ramanavami are special occasions for such gatherings.

 An ancient Varah Mandir with a 130 kg brass bell is there.
 An ancient temple Sitaramji Mandir have stone sculptures pillars.
 The temple is taken care of by Archeological Survey of India.
-This temple was partly destroyed by Aurangzeb during his invasion.
+This temple was partly destroyed by fanatic ruler Aurangzeb during his invasion.

-Soron Shookarakshetra is believed to be the birthplace of Indian poet Tulsi Das who composed Ramcharitmanas.

 Fairs

 In October and November, Soron Shookarakshetra hosts an animal fair.
 All types of animals are traded.
 Horses and camels are auctioned.
 It lasts for up to a month.
 In December, Soron Shookarakshetra hosts a fair named Margashirsh Mokshda Ekadashi mela.
 During the fair people take baths in the holy Hari Ki Paudi.